If you’re looking for the best web hosting, you may already know one of the main rules of this business:

 Not every host is as strong and powerful as it claims to be.

-While looking for the best web hosting we’ve bought and tested over 30 providers, out of which only 5 were worthy to be featured in this article.
+While looking for the best web hosting I bought and tested over 60 providers, out of which only 5 were worthy to be featured in this article.

 Set up HTML, website builder, and WordPress websites, enabling us to track uptime and server response speeds.

-Test the control panel software and see how it helps solve various problems and situations.
+Tested the control panel software and checked how it helps solve various problems and situations.

-Finally, we test the host’s customer support in a very thorough way, seeing how they deal with technical questions, stressful situations, and other common cases.
+Finally, tested the host’s customer support in a very thorough way, seeing how they deal with technical questions, stressful situations, and other common cases.

 So which web hosting is the best?

-As we found out, it’s difficult to find a host which is perfect for everything.
-However, we feel that we found several hosts that are as perfect as they come.
-This is what our top 5 best web hosting companies were.
+I was quick to find out – it’s difficult to find a host which is perfect for everything.
+However, I feel like my search was wildly successful – the top 5 companies in this list are as perfect as they come.
+This is what they are:

 The table you see above includes providers ranked in 5 different categories: performance, pricing, user-friendliness, support, and features.
 The top 5 hosts you see above have been either very good or absolutely great in all of these categories.
 By picking one of those, you can’t really miss.